CostasArgyropoulos/React_my-app/README.md

 - C> React statements can only have one root element.
 We can have nested though
 - D> Props: Data passing to component by adding an attribute
 - E> Composition(children props): Compose components by using wrappers, built-in HTML elements or other attributes to build the overall UI> Offers: Extract code duplication
-- Old REACT scripts needed to import the React package. \
+- F> Old REACT scripts needed to import the React package. \
 An equilevant non-JSX React function would be like: \
   return React.createElement( \
     "div", \